 Experienced torrent users are always baffled by how often new or novice torrenters download unsafe torrents.
-These files can include malware, could never finish, and it can also include video files which will not play.
-How do you experienced torrent users find safe torrent files?
+These files can include malware, could never finish, and can also include video files which will not play.
+How do experienced torrent users find safe torrent files?

 Let’s look at the basic tactics you can use.
 Be sure to fire up your VPN which allows torrenting, and you’ll be good to go.

 Unfortunately, there are a few groups of people who use torrents to spread malware or just for the LOLz (usually done with mislabeled torrents).
 There are also inexperienced people who upload torrents that do not finish or that are in a bad format.

 Let’s not forget that some files are of such poor quality that it simply is not worth your time to watch them.
 These are things that you will want to avoid.

 How to find a safe torrent

 Only use the best torrent sites

 There is an absolute glut of torrent websites out there.
 A number of them are spam mirrors sites which are built only to distribute malware by looking trustworthy.
 They’re quick and cheap to make, and they can get good returns for the spammer or hacker.

 You can read our article on the 10 best torrenting websites to get the full details.
 Each one of these is a trusted website and has moderators who help take down bad torrents.

 All of the best torrent sites feature some sort of comment system.
 The comments in here will be generated by actual users, and for the most part, have built a community of trust.
 Reading these comments can teach you many valuable things about the torrent you are interested in.
 Common things you’ll find include: